DolphinWorld/udacitySelfDrivingCourse/P1/writeup.md

 ![gray image][image1]

-Then I call use Gaussian Blur to smooth the image
+Then I call use Gaussian Blur to blur and smooth the image

 ![Blur Image][blurImage]